 SEO professionals will use bots to analyse market trends, optimise performance and discover technical SEO issues - making for great SEO practices, excellent user experiences & improving overall quality scores.
 In order to be indexed and returned in search engine results, a site needs to be accurately crawled and a SEO webmaster ought to put due time and attention into improving Googlebot optimisations.

 So onto the real question - how can we identify these digital pests and stop them clicking around our sites and more importantly interfering with our data?

 This is a difficult question to answer - where do we begin in telling the difference between a person clicking around our site and a bot?
-A well developed bot can behave identically to a human regarding to website viewing and site exploring - they even scroll down pages and view items in a store!
-These programs are built to imitate the way humans engage with a website, so it can get tricky telling one from the other - just like in some kind of post apocalypse sci-fi trilogy about a war between machines and humans.
+A well developed bot can behave identically to a human regarding website viewing and site exploring - they even scroll down pages and view items in a store!
+Such programs are designed to mimic the way humans interact with websites, so when reviewing the data it can get tricky knowing one from the other.
+Sounds like something Arnold Schwarzenegger would be interested in.

 As Kenneth Colby, an American psychiatrist who dedicated his life to the theory and application of computer science to psychiatry said:

 "Before there were computers, we could distinguish persons from non-persons on the basis of an ability to participate in conversations.
 But now, we have hybrids operating between person and non persons with whom we can talk in ordinary language."